This trip was made possible through Il Viaggio Travel and Family Travel Association. However, all opinions are my own.

-The Corso Lecheria Tour was one of my favorite tours.
 There is so much to do and see for the whole family!
 You can also have lunch there at their restaurant.
 I recommend going on the tour first to avoid any late afternoon showers.

 The Corso Lecheria Tour has a huge open pasture with cows grazing next to an open air safe playground.

 The play ground is the first thing your kids will see and it sure to be a hit with them!